-That pursuant to the Disability Services Act 1993, Section 29, Council:
+That pursuant to the Disability Services Act 1993, Section 29, Council resolve to endorse:

-- 1. Resolve to endorse the review of the Disability Access & Inclusion Plan progress report for 2017-18 as per attachment 7.2.3.3a; and - 2.
-Resolve that actions be undertaken to address strategies identified as ineffective in the period prior to the next review taking place.
+- 1. The review of the Disability Access & Inclusion Plan progress report for 2017-18 as per attachment 7.2.3.3a; and - 2.
+Actions be undertaken to address strategies identified as ineffective in the period prior to the next review taking place.